Mechamato: Animated series

 On 11 November 2022, it is confirmed that there would be a second season, in which the creator mentioned that they already had submitted all 13 episodes to Cartoon Network.
 The second season premiered on 5 December 2022 on Cartoon Network in Malaysia, Indonesia and the Philippines, and on 10 December 2022 in Japan, while for South Korea, Australia, New Zealand, Vietnam, Thailand, Taiwan and Hong Kong, MONSTA is still waiting for the schedule.

 On 31 October 2023, it was announced that four new seasons and a second movie are expected to premiere in future.

 On 7 May 2024, it was announced that the Mechamato series would air its second part, titled Gear 2, after season 4.
 It was later confirmed that Gear 2 would begin with the second film and consist of four seasons.

 On 2 August 2024, a third season was announced in which the creator mentioned that they already had submitted all 13 episodes to Netflix and Youtube.
 The third season premiered on 16 September 2024 in over 30 Asia-Pacific countries, including Japan, South Korea, India, Australia, and New Zealand on Netflix.
 On the same day, the first episode was also uploaded on Monsta's official YouTube channel, with subsequent episodes released weekly.

 The fourth season was announced on 22 August 2025.
 The first ten episodes were released on Netflix on 6 September 2025, with the remaining three episodes released on 16 September 2025.
 Also on 6 September, Monsta uploaded the first episode to its official YouTube channel, with subsequent episodes released weekly.

+In May 2025, the series is also being re-broadcast in Australia via Australian national TV broadcaster, ABC Australia.
+The show is available on ABC Australia's linear television channel, ABC Entertains and their TV-radio streaming service, ABC iView until August 2028, according to the data via Freeview Australia.

+By September 2026, Vietnam Television's online television platform, VTVGo, provides season 2 and 3 of Mechamato on their platform as available contents in the several additional television content bundles: MSKY Extra Bundle, MSKY + VTVGo Plus and One VTV Bundle as MSKY is the Vietnamese company managing Cartoon Network Asia's Vietnam feed and content for various Vietnamese cable television service companies, including Vietnam Television's owned VTVCab (vi).